Two regression based methods for interrupted time series

 while the formula in the AKD’s additional model:

-• Where the terms are similar, but the interaction term (time_t - time_of_intervention)*intervention_t is replaced with time_after_intervention_t.
+• Where the terms are similar, but the interaction term $(time_t - time_of_intervention) \cdot intervention_t$ is replaced with $time_after_intervention_t$.

 And the interpretation of parameters in original article